urbeingwatched8/devops/CI.md

 Github actions:

-Github actions allow to build, test and publish the project.
+Github actions allow to build, test and publish the project (now all stages work fine).

 No installations needed, I worked on Github.com with the files that I already pushed.

 A good tutorial that I followed:https://docs.github.com/en/actions/quickstart (basically, after that I could see that my tests work in Actiona)

+Best Practices:
+1. Keep actions minimal.
-It is important to keep actions minimal, make sure that secrets aren't public and to limit environment variables.
+2. Make sure that secrets aren't public (hardcoded).
+3. Limit environment variables.
+4. Don't install unnecessary dependencies.
+5. Make sure that every repository contains a workflow.

 After seeing simplest actions working, I edited the github-actions-demo.yml file according to Docker documentation to check that everything is fine with Docker. (https://docs.docker.com/ci-cd/github-actions/)